Protect Yourself From COVID-19

 - Avoid close contact with people who are sick.

-- Practice social distancing (putting space between yourself and others) with all, especially if you are at higher risk or are not vaccinated.
+- Practice social distancing (putting space between yourself and others), especially if you are at higher risk or are not vaccinated.

 Cover Your Mouth and Nose